cs-espace-pda/cs-espace-pda.github.io/collections/_products/product_safescale.md

 *[IPS]: intrusion prevention
 *[NSM]: network security monitoring
 *[DRMAA]: Distributed Resource Management Application API is a high-level Open Grid Forum API specification for the submission and control of jobs to a Distributed Resource Management (DRM) system, such as a Cluster or Grid computing infrastructure.
-*[hybrid encryption]: Symmetric encryption is used to encrypt data efficiently; asymmetric encryption is used to encrypt symmetric keys.